NervanaSystems/ngraph-python/ununoctium/doc/source/building_graphs.rst

 The Python variable ``y`` holds an op for a computation that adds the ``placeholder`` to itself, then multiplies that value by itself, and then subtracts the original value of the ``placeholder``.
-The intermediate value ::code``x + x`` is only computed once, since the same op is used for both arguments of the multiplication.
+The intermediate value ``x + x`` is only computed once, since the same op is used for both arguments of the multiplication.
 Furthermore, in this computation, all the computations will automatically be performed in place.
 In NumPy it would be like::